Opendigitalradio/ODR-DabMux/README.md

 The src/ directory contains the source code of ODR-DabMux.

-The doc/ directory contains the ODR-DabMux documentation, and an example configuration file.
+The doc/ directory contains the ODR-DabMux documentation, an example configuration file, and the example munin script for the statistics server.

 The lib/ directory contains source code of libraries needed to build ODR-DabMux.